Skip to main content

 I used to be able to see all my teammates' emails or meetings.
 Now I can't - what happened?

-If your workspace previously had workspace-wide visibility enabled by support, your access has been automatically migrated to the new system — no action needed.
+Workspace-wide visibility is now self-serve.
+A workspace admin can enable it in Settings → Workspace → Email and Meetings by switching from Participants only to Everyone.
 If you need access to a former teammate's emails or meetings after they've left the workspace, contact support and we can help.

 Does granting someone access to my meetings also let them see my recording transcripts and summaries?